Live event

 How did you get your career start?

-Early in my bachelor's degree in Computer Science, I had a close friend who managed a team at a large company.
-He saw potential in me that I hadn't yet recognized.
-More importantly, he taught me a critical mindset: any problem can be solved with the right approach and resources.
-He also gave me unconventional advice that changed everything: explore beyond your technical field—psychology, management, business.
-At first, it seemed unrelated, but it transformed how I think about problems and people.
-That guidance opened doors I didn't know existed.
+Early in my bachelor's degree in Computer Science, I had a close friend who managed a team at a Big Tech company.
+He saw potential in me and taught me the mindset that any problem can be solved with the right approach and time.
+He also gave me unconventional advice to explore beyond my technical field and nurture relationships.
+This advice opened many doors.
+While most of my colleagues, much more technically prepared than I was, struggled to find a paid internship, I had multiple job offers BEFORE finishing my bachelor's.
+The mentor helped me make this journey much more meaningful and fun.
 Years later, while completing my master's and PhD, I co-founded a company with my life partner.
 Most people put limits on themselves: "I can't do a PhD and build a company simultaneously."
 I reject that thinking.
-You should pursue what excites you, not what others expect of you.
+You should pursue what excites you and what benefits you.

 What do mentees usually come to you for?